Clinical Data Contribution Policy

 Carequality, CommonWell, and TEFCA rely on a give-to-get model to function.
 Organizations that query data on a patient must also contribute their own clinical records for that patient.
 As of December 31, 2024, TEFCA specifically requires that organizations contribute all treatment records that they maintain on patients they query, as scoped by the data elements listed in USCDI v1.

 Before you begin enrolling or querying patients, you must have an integration in place to write this data to Zus (or directly back to the network via your EMR).
-If you are piloting Zus or actively developing an automated integration, we are happy to work with you to load records manually in the interim.
+If you are actively implementing Zus, we are happy to work with you to load records manually in the interim; in these instances, we will work with you to load historical records before beginning queries and you ongoing records on a weekly basis.

 We recommend contributing the following types of data based on your level of engagement with the patient: